 As discussed in the Current Conditions, many Regional Water Boards are currently incorporating the use of the TST statistical approach into permits.
 For example, a review of the California Integrated Water Quality System (CIWQS) shows roughly 20 percent of all active NPDES permits require the TST approach to analyze chronic toxicity data.
 Five of the nine Regional Water Boards have begun incorporating the TST approach into non-storm water NPDES permits upon issuance, reissuance, or renewal.
 For those programs and permits that are currently using the TST approach to analyze toxicity test data, the Provisions will require no change to the statistical approach.

 Laboratories using a statistical approach other than the TST approach will need to begin using the TST approach to analyze both chronic and acute toxicity test data.
 Many laboratories already have and use TST analysis software.
-Software for using the TST approach is readily available to all laboratories, and a TST calculator can be downloaded from the State Water Board’s website.
+Software for using the TST approach is readily available to laboratories, and a TST calculator can be downloaded from the State Water Board’s website.
 Use of the TST approach also eliminates the need for review and assessment of both with-in test variability and the concentration curve, thus reducing the workload of laboratory staff.

 As discussed above, the TST Test Drive demonstrated that use of the TST approach is not likely to result in a significant net increase or decrease in the number of exceedances compared to other statistical approaches for assessing toxicity data.
 The TST approach provides several advantages over a traditional hypothesis or point estimate approach.
 These advantages are discussed below.
 Most notably the TST approach greatly simplifies the assessment process and provides a clear pass/fail result.
 The Provisions would result in all programs and permits using the same statistical approach, the TST approach, to assess toxicity data.
 This will allow for simple comparison and assessment of discharges and ambient waters across the State.